Brendan Boyle: Tenure

 On immigration, Boyle was one of 36 Democrats to vote in favor of the POLICE Act of 2023, which would make assaulting a first responder a deportable offense.
 He also voted in favor of making Social Security fraud or identification fraud grounds for inadmissibility and deportation.
 He joined the majority of House Democrats in opposing the Laken Riley Act, a bill to require immigration authorities to detain migrants suspected of burglary and theft.

 Boyle was one of 74 Democrats who voted to classify fentanyl-related substances as a Schedule I controlled substance.

 Boyle voted to provide support to Israel during the Gaza war.

 Boyle voted in favor of three military aid package supplementals for Ukraine, Israel, and Taiwan respectively in April 2024, along with most Democrats.
 He stated that "This critical funding will protect our national security by supporting our democratic allies around the world.
 It will ensure that Ukraine has the support it needs to fight back against Vladimir Putin, and that Israel can continue to defend itself against Hamas while delivering vital humanitarian assistance to civilians in Gaza."

 On July 20, 2024, Boyle called on U.S. Secret Service Director Kimberly Cheatle to resign in the wake of an assassination attempt against former President Trump, making him the first Congressional Democrat to do so.

 In November 2024, Boyle praised the possible return of Robert Lighthizer as United States Trade Representative, who served as Donald Trump's appointee during his first presidential term.

 In 2025, Boyle was one of 46 House Democrats who joined all Republicans to vote for the Laken Riley Act.

-Boyle is member of the centrist Majority Democrats.
+Boyle is member of the centrist Majority Democrats and Israel Allies Caucus.